eigenmagic/fediblockhole/README.md

 The `token` is an optional OAuth token for the application that's configured in the instance to allow you to read domain blocks, as discussed above.

+The `token` can also be specified using environment variables.
+This provides improved security compared to storing the OAuth token in a configuration file, but it will require the environment variable to be set so that FediBlockHole can access it.
+See below in [Instance destinations](#instance-destinations) for more detail on how to use environment variables to provide authentication tokens.

 `admin` is an optional field that tells the tool to use the more detailed admin API endpoint for domain_blocks, rather than the more public API endpoint that doesn't provide as much detail.
 You will need a `token` that's been configured to